Oracle shares slide after soft results, CEO change

 According to Thomson Reuters data, the median price target for the stock among Wall Street analysts is $46.

-(eporting by Soham Chatterjee in Bangalore; Writing by Dan Burns; Editing by Chizu Nomiyama and Joyjeet Das)
+(Reporting by Soham Chatterjee in Bangalore; Writing by Dan Burns; Editing by Chizu Nomiyama)